Numerical Approximation of Gaussian random fields on Closed Surfaces: Mean Square Norm Error Estimate

-In this section, we provide an error bound between the exact solution $\widetilde u$ and it finite element approximation $U_k$ in the weak mean square sense.
+In this section, we provide an error bound between the mean square norm of the exact solution $\widetilde u$ and that of its finite element approximation $U_k$.
 The main result is the following theorem.